typemill/docs/05-info/00-release-notes.md

 This is the version history with some release notes.

+## Version 1.2.14: Magic Table of Contents

+_Release date: 18.05.2019_

+This release includes:

+* Visual editor: New Table of Contents component that updates on the fly.
+* Visual editor: Fixed some html errors.
+* Design: The admin area got a facelift, switched to green instead of red.
+* Improved some stuff in background to show status of pages in admin (edited/published)
+* Login: Saves timestamp of last login now
+* Login: Added hint to bookmark the login page
+* Errors: Added error reporting, so that no errors are displayed by default.
+Use DisplayErrorDetails: true to switch on.
+* Created a new multi-step build script to improve deployment.
+* First automated tests with cypress.io.

 ## Version 1.2.13: Definition lists and horizontal lines

 _Release date: 04.05.2019_